openintegrationhub/Connectors/Transformer/README.md

 # Transformer

-A transformer is responsible to semantically transform an incoming JSON object into another JSON object.

 ## Transformer Concept
 As already mentioned the transformer transforms one JSON object into another.
 Prior to this transformation a semantic mapping has to take place where the entities of the source model are mapped against the entities of the Open Integration Hub master data model.

+A transformer should transform data in both directions (from _source model_ to _Open Integration Hub master data model_ & from _Open Integration Hub master data model_ to _source model_) as can be seen in the [connector overview](https://github.com/openintegrationhub/Connectors/blob/master/Assets/ConnectorsV2.svg).
-A transformer expects a JSON object which represents the application's proprietary data model as an input.
-It is possible to automatically pull JSON schemas via the OIH API which represent the structure of the Open Integration Hub master data model.
-Afterwards it transforms the incoming JSON object into another JSON object via a transformation language (_We suggest JSONata for the transformation_).
-The resulting JSON object represents the structure of the Open Integration Hub master data model.
-The transformer's output is then send to the Open Integration Hub and is validated against a deposited JSON schema.
+A transformer expects a JSON object  as an input.
+Depending on the direction of the transformation the input either represents the structure of the proprieraty data model (direction: _source model_ --> _Open Integration Hub master data model_) or the structure of the Open Integration Hub master data model (direction: _Open Integration Hub master data model_ --> _source model_).
+Afterwards it transforms the incoming JSON object into another JSON object e.g. via a transformation language (_We suggest JSONata for the transformation_).
+Depending on the transformation direction, the transformer's output is then send either to the Open Integration Hub and is validated against a deposited JSON schema or to the corresponding adapter.

 ## Transformation Language
 One way of transforming the JSON objects is the usage of a transformation language.
 As already mentioned our suggested transformation language is JSONata as it is especially built to transform one JSON object into another.